 I offer a safe and supportive environment for short-term or long-term therapy.
 Many people find the session room becomes a haven for expressing feelings that they believed will be harshly judged elsewhere.
 Providing a safe place gives them some relief, because they are so self-critical.
 Treatment is collaborative and pragmatic usually resulting in the following long-term benefits:

 Increasing the skills you need to help manage your emotions.

 Providing you with psychological tools to help you cope with externally imposed difficulties.

-Finding solutions for main areas of stress and helping make most appropriate decissions.
+Finding solutions for main areas of stress and helping make most appropriate decisions.

-Helping you become all you can be and helping you discover your path to fulfillment.
+Helping you become all you can be and helping you discover your path to fulfilment.

-When considering therapy it is natural not to be clear about the length and depth of engagement that is right for you or an approach that might be most helpful.
-I recommend that you get in touch and we can arrange an initial meeting.
-This will be an opportunity to meet each other, to talk about your difficulties and to decide if therapy feels right for you.
+When considering therapy it is natural not to be clear about the length and depth of engagement that is right for you.
+I recommend that you get in touch and we can arrange an initial meeting by phone (no charge).
+This will be an opportunity to get to know each other a little, see how it goes and then decide if therapy feels right.

 Start, just see how it goes and you may be pleasantly surprised.